visual-trials/X16-Hardware-Tests/fx_tests/README.md

   - writing one byte a time (the old way)
   - writing four bytes at the same time (using the 32-bit cache)

-Here are the PRGs and what their results should look like:
+Here are the PRG names and what their results should look like:

 | PRG  | Screenshot |
 | ------------- | ------------- |